Login

 Day 15Paiju – Jhola

-Now we are off the glacier and at a lower elevation it is considerably warmer and we may make an early start to use the cool of the morning.
-Leaving Paiju we walk on a good trail down the valley.
-Once again it is surprising how different the experience is compared to our ascent.
+Now we are off the glacier, and at a lower elevation, it is considerably warmer, and we may make an early start to use the cool of the morning.
+Leaving Paiju, we walk on a good trail down the valley.
+Once again, it is surprising how different the experience is compared to our ascent.
 The trail rises and falls as we cross several alluvial fans.
-We have to cross some side streams today, mostly using makeshift bridges or stepping stones but it may be necessary also to wade across, especially later in the day.
-The source of all these streams is meltwater and so they grow bigger as the day gets warmer.
-At one point the trail passes close to the river beside walls of conglomerate and it is possible to feel its tremendous power.
-We follow the main Braldu River downstream to its confluence with the Panama River where we turn northeast to reach a camping place beside the toll bridge at the place known as Jhola.
+We have to cross some side streams today, mainly using makeshift bridges or stepping stones, but it may be necessary also to wade across, especially later in the day.
+All these streams are a source of meltwater, so they grow more prominent as the day gets warmer.
+At one point, the trail passes close to the river beside the walls of the conglomerate, and it is possible to feel its tremendous power.
+We follow the main Braldu River downstream to its confluence with the Panma River, where we turn northeast to reach a camping place beside the toll bridge at the site known as Jhola.

 Paiju - K2 Basecamp Trek